1010todd/Mega-Freight/README.md

 * Persistent NPC (Battlestations in 3 systems, 2 of which can respawn after some time.)
 * Additional ship spawn for some story missions.
 * Orbital shipyard orbiting Mars after main plot.
-* A few stations (Nordlin, Ankulah, Yokosuka, GS1 Galaxy)
+* A few stations (Nordlin, Ankulah, Yokosuka, GS1 Galaxy, Ourea)

 Requires 0.10.1 or above (Will work with 0.10.0 as of 2023-05-31 but just to be safe.)